 Who this is best for: The Patagonia R1 CrossStrata Hoody is an excellent option for women who enjoy active mountain pursuits in shoulder season conditions when the days are a bit cooler.
 Its lightweight and versatile design makes it perfect for high-output activities like climbing, hiking, or paddling, and the extra insulation makes it warmer than many other softshell options.
 If you're seeking a breathable yet warm layer that's easy to pack and transition with you from alpine mornings to windy lakeside afternoons, this one's for you.

 Why we love it: The CrossStrata Hoody delivers outstanding temperature regulation, thanks to its breathable insulation and cozy fleece lining.
 The cut is quite comfortable from the start, and the stretchy construction allows for a full range of arm/shoulder mobility (enough for some lakeside yoga).
-The combination of these two features means that I can wear this jacket when working hard on an ascent or relaxing at the campfire.
+The combination of these two features means that you can wear this jacket when working hard on an ascent or relaxing at the campfire.
 And the convenience features are nothing to sniff at either.
-It features an effective pocket design, with two at the chest and two at hip level, that keeps storage options open even when worn in combination with a harness.
-The hoody doesn't fit well over a helmet, but I appreciated the close-fitting face opening, which kept me comfortable and protected from the wind.
+The pockets are great, with two at the chest and two at hip level, that keeps storage options open even when worn in combination with a harness.
+The hood doesn't fit well over a helmet, but testers appreciated the close-fitting face opening, which was comfortable and provided protection from the wind.

 Should you buy it?
-The CrossStrata does have some limitations.
-Even though it is insulated, it is still a mid-weight softshell jacket, and is not designed to be used in extreme cold; for that, you may want to check out an insulated jacket.
-Additionally, it has a slim fit that may not work for everyone, and it lacks the full cuff and waistband adjustability found in more technical outer layers.
+The CrossStrata is great as a lightly insulated layer, but it's not designed to be used in extreme cold; for that, you may want to check out an insulated jacket.
+We'll also note that its slim fit may not work for everyone, and it lacks the full cuff and waistband adjustability found in more technical outer layers.
 That said, if the fit works for you, and you're looking for breathable comfort and reliable weather resistance in a sleek, packable form, the CrossStrata Hoody is a stellar choice.

 Number of Pockets: 2 exterior hand, 2 exterior chest | Measured Weight: 10.80 oz (XS)